Johnny Chan logo

 Latest AI tools and news for designers, plus classic UI/UX articles on research, systems, mobile, and Hong Kong product work.

-How to Present AI Work in Your UX Portfolio
+How to Show AI Work in Your UX Portfolio (For Jobs and Freelance)

-How to Present AI Work in Your UX Portfolio
+How to Show AI Work in Your UX Portfolio (For Jobs and Freelance)

 May 20, 20267 min read

-Designing Interfaces for AI Products Users Actually Trust
+Designing Interfaces for AI Products People Actually Trust

 AI Design

-Designing Interfaces for AI Products Users Actually Trust
+Designing Interfaces for AI Products People Actually Trust

 May 19, 20266 min read

-UX Writing for AI Assistants: Prompts, Replies, and Guardrails
+UX Writing for AI Assistants: Starters, Replies, and Limits

 AI Design

-UX Writing for AI Assistants: Prompts, Replies, and Guardrails
+UX Writing for AI Assistants: Starters, Replies, and Limits

 May 18, 20265 min read

-Claude Code in 2026: What UI/UX Designers Should Know
+Claude Code in 2026: What Designers Need to Know

 AI News

-Claude Code in 2026: What UI/UX Designers Should Know
+Claude Code in 2026: What Designers Need to Know

 May 18, 20266 min read